mostafaAbokhadra/Internship/EcgCourse/4-Bundels-Blocks.md

 ![](./imgs/M-shape-LBBB.png)

 ### inter-ventricular conduction delay (IVCD)
-- delay, but not severe enough to be diagnosed as either LBBB or RBBB
--  it is when RBBB criteria exist in V1, and LBBB criteria exist in V6 or vice verca
+-  it is when RBBB criteria exist in one lead(V1, V2, V5, V6), and LBBB criteria exist in the other lead e:g M-shape in V<sub>1</sub> and M-shape also in V<sub>6</sub>

+### Causes of Right Bundle Branch Block

+1. Right Ventricular Enlargement
+2. MI (Inferior STEMI)
+3. Rate Dependent (Tachycardia)
+4. Normal (not uncommon)

+> [!NOTE]
+> RBBB in STEMI patient has the very poor prognosis

+### Causes of Left Bundle Branch Block

+1. Left Ventricular Enlargement
+2. Ischemic Heart Disease, MI
+3. Rate Dependent (Tachycardia)
+4. Normal (Rare)

+### Causes of IVCD
+1. myopathy (MyoCardial injury)
+2. hyper-kalemia

+> [!NOTE]
+> the septum is depolarized by the left Bundle